TheNPCFISH/Commander/README.md

 - !app *Open any app*
 - There is more commands!
 ## Modification
 Create clone of Commander shortcut.

 Open it.

 Add something.

-Example:
+Done!